DinoChiesa/go-apigee-edge/README.md

 - OAuth2.0 tokens - Listing, Querying, Approving, Revoking, Deleting, or Updating
 - TargetServers: list, create, edit, etc
-- keystores, truststores: adding certs, listing certs
+- keystores and truststores: adding certs, listing certs
 - data masks
+- virtualhosts
-- specs
+- API specifications
 - analytics or custom reports
-- DebugSessions (trace)
+- DebugSessions (trace).
+Can be handy for automating the verification of tests.
 - OPDK-specific things.
 Like starting or stopping services, manipulating pods, adding servers into environments, etc.

 These items may be added later as need and demand warrants.